mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 <h2>Transfer learning approach - U-Net with Resnet50 architecture <h2>

+This approach is in UNet_with_Resnet_backbone folder, and here is explanation of what exactly is done in each file that you can find there.

 <h3> 0_create_image_chips_save_numpy_array_github.ipynb </h3>
-This file takes sattelite image and park raster and creates chips (with patchify library) and saves them as numpy arrays to google drive.
+This file imports sattelite image, that have 10 bands in total - B, G, R, NIR, SWIR, NDVI, NDBI, NDWI, VARI, land_cover, and park raster.
+It creates image chips (with patchify library) and saves them as numpy arrays to google drive.
+It also remove chips with high proportion of backgrounds (over 95-80%) to get balanced training data.

 Input - sattelite image and raster with parks:

 ![image](https://user-images.githubusercontent.com/79871387/168478919-4290f769-7580-440b-be7f-c7b30a6f8901.png)